 Ad Spending — Mobile for the Win

 U.S. ad spending is shifting from TV to the Internet, while mobile is the key successor.
 Successful advertising efforts are data-driven and leverage machine learning algorithms to make them relevant, personalized, and useful for consumers.
-Sending users the right curated ad content at the right moment is crucial; Google and Snap Inc. are the success stories of smart ad positioning.
+Sending users curated ad content at the right moment is crucial; Google and Snap Inc. are the success stories of smart ad positioning.

 User generated content from influencers and everyday people are more effective at driving engagement and revenue for brands.
 With a large selection of social media channels to share on, users can easily share their favourite restaurant, clothing, coffee shop, etc. and become a brand ambassador without realizing it.